Jimmy Stewart Is Smart, Plays the Accordion, Flies B-24 Liberators, Loves His Wife, & Knows What He Believes In. So Don't Mess With Him.

 He Went to Princeton

 Jimmy’s father Alex was adamant that his son go to Princeton.
-A former student of the prestigious university himself, Alex expected Jimmy to graduate from Princeton, then come back home to Indiana and take over the family hardware store.
-Though a smart kid, Jimmy wasn’t a particularly stellar student.
-But attending his high school years at the prestigious Mercersberg Academy, combined with Alex’s ties to the university, were enough to get Jimmy into Princeton as part of the class of 1932, where he made the honor roll his junior year.
+A former student of the prestigious university himself, Alex expected Jim to graduate from Princeton, then come back home and take over the hardware store.
+Though not much of a student, Jimmy was accepted to Princeton’s class of 1932, and made the honor roll his junior year.

-Jim’s practically lifelong affection for the instrument began as a young boy, when his father Alex accepted a rather unusual form of payment from a customer at the hardware store.
-The customer, a circus performer, didn’t have any money to pay Alex with, but he did have an accordion.
+Jim’s practically lifelong affection for the instrument began as a young boy, when his father Alex accepted a highly unusual form of payment from a customer at the hardware store.
+The customer, a circus performer, didn’t have any money.
+But he did have an accordion.
 As Jimmy remembered:

 “There was one fella who played the accordion, and when he couldn’t pay his bill, he gave Dad the accordion…and Dad gave it to me and said, ‘Here, son, learn to play the accordion.’
 I knew how to play the piano a little, so I could pick out the keys, and then it was a case of figuring out how the squeeze the thing.
 It took a long time, but I taught myself to play the accordion…and I really came to love playing that instrument.
 Still do.”